georgetour/One-command-Drupal-Wordpress/README.md

 Gulp and SASS(for drupal only)

 This is only tested in <strong>Linux</strong> but probably it will work in windows with wsl and mac.
-Please let me know with an issue if you had it working.

 <hr>